apptainer/singularity-userdocs/singularity_and_docker.rst

 ..
 TODO Existing pgh + testing auth'n

 ..
-I suggest the following additional topics to round the page out.
-Maybe we can
-.. carve off topics and work on the page together.
-..

-..
 TODO The breakdown of the URI is useful and should be retained (but edited)
 ..     https://www.sylabs.io/guides/2.6/user-guide/singularity_and_docker.html#how-do-i-specify-my-docker-image